 Searches must be authorised by written warrant.
 In cases of urgency, they may be authorised orally, but must be confirmed subsequently in writing (Article 241 SCPC).

-Companies have an obligation to tolerate the search and cannot obstruct it.
+Companies have an obligation to tolerate the search and must not obstruct it.

 When the search concerns documents or other records, including electronic data, their owners – ie, the company managers and the employees concerned – have the right, before the search, to express their views on their content and to indicate to the officials what documents and records cannot be searched or seized.

-This is in particular the case for documents and records that:
+This is particularly the case for documents and records that:

 If no agreement can be reached with the officials, the owner can request the sealing of the documents (Article 248 §1 SCPC).
 However, the officials might still proceed with a summary examination (eg, reading the title of the documents) in order to determine whether they want to seize them.